Friendly paths for finite subsets of plane integer lattice. I: Full conditions for inseparability

 \textbf{`Subcase 3iii'}.
 As a final sub-case, note that the first positive integer $r$ not among members of $L_{1}$ is $r=4$.
 Consequently, any down-hill path making a single right-turn at points $(1;3,2)$ or $(1;2,3)$ contains and even amount points ($12$ each).
 In both cases, $r(\mathscr{A})=44$, $\ell(\mathscr{A})=52$ (same picture, bottom-right).
 The second path is shown in blue.\\

 Now, a negative shift made strictly inside $\mathcal{Q}_{2}$ or $\mathcal{Q}_{4}$ alters a balance by $0$ or $-2$ ($1$ is excluded due to construction).
 Therefore, in the last two subcases we can construct a friendly path starting with a blue path by a series of negative shifts.
-Results in both cases are shown in sky-blue. \\
+Results in both cases are shown in sky-blue.
+For small $n$ it might happen that, while performing a series of negative shifts, we are forced to leave $\mathcal{Q}_{2}$ or $\mathcal{Q}_{4}$.
+Yet a distinguished right turn chosen controls a positive shift by $+1$.
+Thus, a friendly path is always to be found.\\

-This gives a clear picture how one checks inseparability in a general case: in \textbf{Case 3} and all sub-cases (the path is downhill), inequalities $r(\mathscr{A})>\ell(\mathscr{A})$ must hold.\\
+This gives a clear picture how one checks for inseparability in a general case: in \textbf{Case 3} and all sub-cases (the path is downhill), inequalities $r(\mathscr{A})>\ell(\mathscr{A})$ must hold.\\

-`\textbf{Subcase 3iv}' A special attention needs to be given in case $v_{r,1}>1$ for some $r$; say, $v_{1,1}>1$.
-Suppose the latter holds (Figure \ref{fails}, right).
-Since $10=\ell(\mathscr{A})=Y_{3}>Y_{1}+Y_{2}+Y_{4}-N_{2}-N_{4}=r(\mathscr{A})=8$, this does not lead to a friendly path.
-Assume now that instead we had an inequality $\ell(\mathscr{A})<r(\mathscr{A})$.
-The tricky part is that, differently from `\textbf{Subcase 3ii}' we cannot guarantee that with a help of a series of negative shifts this path can be transformed into a friendly one.
-This negative outcome occurs precisely if the balance of a sky-blue path is also negative: $Y_{1}>Y_{2}+Y_{3}+Y_{4}-N_{2}-N_{4}$.
+`\textbf{Subcase 3iv}'.
+A special attention needs to be given if $v_{r,1}>1$ for some $r$.
+In this case \texttt{test B} must be adjusted.
+Suppose, $v_{1,1}>1$ holds (Figure \ref{fails}, right).
+Since $10=r(\mathscr{A})=Y_{3}>Y_{1}+Y_{2}+Y_{4}-N_{2}-N_{4}=\ell(\mathscr{A})=8$, this does not lead to a friendly path.
+Assume now that instead we had an inequality $r(\mathscr{A})<\ell(\mathscr{A})$ .
+The tricky part is that, differently from `\textbf{Subcase 3ii}', we cannot guarantee that with a help of a series of negative shifts this path can be transformed into a friendly one.
+This negative outcome occurs precisely if the balance of a sky-blue path is also positive: $Y_{1}>Y_{2}+Y_{3}+Y_{4}-N_{2}-N_{4}$.
 Thus, in case $v_{1,1}>1$ a friendly path passing through $(1;1,1)$ does not exist if and only if

 In case of (Figure \ref{fails}, right), a friendly path does exist (the one which avoids $\mathcal{Q}_{2}$), but the condition $v_{1,1}>1$ cannot be ruled out for inseparable sets with small $n$.
 Nevertheless, computations confirm that indeed no such set exists.